shierry0612/Sentiment-Analysis-Reasoning-in-Healthcare/README.md

 - Title: *Sentiment Reasoning for Healthcare* (arXiv:2407.21054)
 - Task: sentiment classification + rationale generation for both speech & text.

-Please cite the original paper if you use the dataset or ideas.

 ---

 ## Dataset